Gene Kelly: Personal life

 From the mid-1940s through the early 1950s, his wife Betsy Blair and he organized weekly parties at their Beverly Hills home, and they often played an intensely competitive and physical version of charades, known as "The Game".

 His papers are housed at the Howard Gotlieb Archival Research Center at Boston University.

 Late in life, Kelly was awarded Irish citizenship under Ireland's Citizenship by Foreign Birth program.
 The application was initiated on his behalf by his wife Patricia Ward Kelly.

 On December 22, 1983, the actor's Beverly Hills mansion burned down.
 Faulty Christmas tree wiring was blamed.
-His family and pets escaped and he suffered a burned hand.
+His family and pets escaped.
+Kelly suffered a burned hand.